 On today’s date in 1974, at the second Federal-Provincial First Ministers’ Conference on Energy, Canada’s first ministers agreed to increase the price of oil from $4 to $6.50 a barrel.

 That year, two Federal-Provincial Conferences were held to “deal with the energy situation,” according to the Canadian Official Publications textbook authored by Olga Bishop.

 “The first was held January 22-23.
 A second conference convened two months later, on March 27, 1974, to discuss in particular an oil pricing policy which would last for one year.”

-According to the Bank of Canada’s 2002 working paper, Oil-Price Shocks and Retail Energy Prices in Canada, by Marwan Chacra, this increase was in accordance with rising prices around the world.
+This increase was in accordance with rising prices around the world according to the Bank of Canada’s 2002 working paper, Oil-Price Shocks and Retail Energy Prices in Canada, by Marwan Chacra.

 “Government regulation of the Canadian price of crude oil was implemented by levying a charge on oil exports and using the proceeds to subsidize oil imports in oil-dependent provinces in Eastern Canada,” reads the paper.
 “This revenue tax remained in place until June 1985, when domestic oil prices were deregulated.”

 In October 1973, members of the Organization of Arab Petroleum Exporting Countries proclaimed an oil embargo, beginning the 1973 oil crisis—later dubbed the first oil shock.
 The crisis would have many short- and long-term effects on the economy in Canada and abroad.

 The price of a barrel of oil soared from $3 USD to $15 USD, and by the end of the 1970s, prices neared $40 a barrel; however, in Alberta, an oil boom was making some Canadians very wealthy.
 The province’s population increased significantly throughout the 1970s as about 4,000 people rushed in each month.